 Matt Hillier took a break from Ishq for nearly a decade after Orchid.
-Feeling the pressure of producing a follow-up, he simply turned his attention to other musical projects, usually some some strain of ambient but not under the Ishq banner.
+Feeling the pressure of producing a follow-up, he rebelled and simply turned his attention to other musical projects, usually some strain of ambient but not under the Ishq banner.

 Sama (2010) was a long time coming - nine years - and it doesn't disappoint.
 To their credit the duo have chosen the harder road of not mimicking the music of Orchid.
 Instead, Sama presents a more consistently landscaped style of ambience.
 Except for the the crisp, hypnotic groove of the 15-minute "Ursavatai" the individual sounds are fuzzier in the mix and the melodic lines arc across even bigger spaces.
 The 10-minute title track is Ishq's most openly loving piece to date.
 It unfolds like the new dawn set to music despite no obvious sound effects or a signpost in the track title.
 Upon the exquisitely calming surface the surging chords rise and fall like the deepest breaths, the theremin melody embracing your consciousness like a feather brushing on skin.
 The album is tonal and undeniably pretty, with echoes of Global Communication and Tetsu Inoue in the mix.